movementlabsxyz/movement-docs/docs/general/Introduction/technical_details.md

 # Technical Details

-The Movement Network has three main components that enhance its performance, security, and interoperability: the Move Executor, the Staked Settlement Module, and the Decentralized Shared Sequencer (M1).
+The Movement Network has three main components that enhance its performance, security, and interoperability: the Move Executor, the Staked Settlement Module, and the Decentralized Shared Sequencer.
 Each of these components plays a crucial role in ensuring the operation of Move-based rollups.

 ## Move Executor